Sai-VSA/Love-Letters/README.md

 - Deck's drawCard is used to draw a card at the beginning of turn, which also flips drewCard.

 ## Phase 4: Task 3
+- If I had more time, I would have made both playerHand and discardPile their own classes.
+- I feel that currently, the Deck and Player have too many responsibilie, leading to low cohesion.
+- Furthermore, I would transfer features such as gameState or boardState from UI to a different class called gameBoard.
+- This way, I can test the interactions between the players, deck and cards without having to manually test UI.
+- It would also make it easier for UI to focus completely on user interaction, while gameBoard could focus on inteeraction between classes